 Can I buy final expense insurance from Funeralwise.com?

 Funeralwise.com is a licensed insurance agency.
 We are an independent agency representing several insurance companies.
 However, our primary business is to serve the public as a funeral information and planning resource.
+We believe this uniquely positions us to offer a sensible, planning-based way to shop for insurance to cover your final expenses.
 We offer final expense insurance because it is one of the ways that people can plan ahead for the payment of their funeral costs and other final expenses.